Skip to Content Facebook Feature Image

 Don't get Wathan wrong.
 He enjoys his new role.
 It also gets him out of going out and occasionally warming up the pitchers, a side gig that he joked he's moving on from because at 52 his eyes aren't as great as they used to be and he's “starting to get a little scared out there.”

-Wathan misses being at third, but added he's “in a good spot” as he tries to help Mattingly navigate the Phillies out of an early season malaise that cost the popular Thomson his job.
+Wathan misses being at third, but added he's “in a good spot” as he tries to help Mattingly navigate the Phillies out of an early-season malaise that cost the popular Thomson his job.

 Wathan — the winningest manager in the history of Philadelphia’s Double-A affiliate in Reading, Pennsylvania — shrugged and said sure.
-His preparation when he arrived at the ballpark wasn't much different than any other day, and he made a point to redirect the conversation toward the players whenever possible.
+His preparation when he arrived at the ballpark wasn't much different from any other day, and he made a point to redirect the conversation toward the players whenever possible.

 Still, it's not every day you join the likes of Bob and Aaron Boone, Buddy and David Bell, and Felipe Alou and Luis Rojas as fathers and sons who have managed in the majors.